Updated April 19, 2019.

-With my general dislike of beading needles because they are long and sharp, I’ve been waiting for a good project to test the sequins.
+With my general dislike of beading needles because they are long and sharp, The little present above was a good project to test sequins from The Collection.

-Working on this has been an exercise in frustration.
-Although the holes in the 2mm sequins from The Collection are large and easy to see, my needles were mismarked.
+Working on this was an exercise in frustration.
+Although the holes in the 2mm sequins from The Collection were large and easy to see, my needles were mismarked.
 Instead of having the large eyes of tapestry needles, they had the tiny eyes of hand-sewing needles.

 They discovered that the needle was wrong and might never have worked except with sewing thread (something I don’t own).
 But they came up with a some solutions and tips.

 - A #28 tapestry needle may work for attaching embellishments.
 While about the thickness of a beading needle it has a large eye and blunt tip.